COVID-19 Response Page

 This page of our website contains information, resources, and updates for our Holy Child School at Rosemont community regarding COVID-19.
-Many of our current communications to parents are now sent internally as they pertain to distance learning and school events, but any notices involving the the larger community will be published here.
+Many of our current communications to parents are sent internally as they pertain to logistics, but any notices involving the the larger community will be published here.

 - April 7: A Message from the Head of School to Our Larger Holy Child Community

 - March 22: Introducing HC@Home